Cody-Alexander/Object-Detecion-System/README.md

 The video stream will display in a window with detected objects highlighted.
 Press the 'q' key to quit.
 Frames with detected objects will be saved in the frames directory.

 ## Troubleshooting
-Import Errors: Ensure all dependencies are installed correctly.
+- Import Errors: Ensure all dependencies are installed correctly.
 Reinstall them if necessary.
-Attribute Errors: Make sure you are using the correct version of YOLOv5.
+- Attribute Errors: Make sure you are using the correct version of YOLOv5.
 Check the YOLOv5 documentation for any recent changes.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 ## Acknowledgments
-Ultralytics YOLOv5 for the pre-trained object detection model.
+- Ultralytics YOLOv5 for the pre-trained object detection model.
-OpenCV for real-time video processing.
+- OpenCV for real-time video processing.
-PyTorch for deep learning framework.
+- PyTorch for deep learning framework.